 As a majority of thefts are carried out whilst on company property, regularly patrolling the area, or even routinely having CCTV footage reviewed for any inconsistencies, can help catch any issues quickly.
 We would also recommend increasing your presence around the business, as this may deter any employees from stealing fuel.
 Simply spending less time in your office and more time in and around your employees can act as a real deterrent as any offending employees will feel like they have less of an opportunity to steal fuel with you being more active within the business.

 Use a Fuel Monitoring & Management System

-When it comes to protecting your fuel against theft, there is no better way than using a fuel monitoring system.
-They stop unauthorised use, as well as allowing you to manage your stock effectively.
-By giving restricted access to your driver, you’ll easily be able to manage where it’s going and how often it’s being used.
+If you would like to take the guesswork out of trying to identify if your employees are, in fact, stealing fuel from your business, we would recommend investing in a modern fuel management system.
+For an accurate reading of fuel levels, protecting your company against theft, there is no better way than using a fuel monitoring system within your business.
+The sophisticated systems stop unauthorised use, as well as allowing you to manage your stock effectively in real-time.
+By giving restricted access to your driver, you’ll easily be able to manage where your fuel is going and how often it’s being used remotely.

-Monitoring systems, such as Tankwatch which we use here at Fueltek, provide you with alerts and alarms on the status of your fuel stock.
-Tankwatch also comes fully equipped with the newest technologies that allow you easy access to all information and data that you need to keep on top of your stock.
+Monitoring systems such as Tankwatch, which we use here at Fueltek, provide you with discrepancy alerts on the status of your fuel stock.
+Tankwatch also comes fully equipped with the latest technology, enabling you swift access to all of the information and data that you need to keep on top of your stock.